 A closed syllable is a syllable that ends in a consonant.
 When you find one or more consonants behind a vowel, the vowel is closed in or trapped.
 This makes the vowel say it’s short sound.

 It does not matter what letter is in front of the vowel, we are only looking at the letter that follows the vowel.

 Let’s use the word cat for an example.

-Another example is the word in.
+Another example is the word “in.”
 This is also a one syllable word.
-The consonant, or letter n, is following the vowel i.
-Since the letter n is behind the vowel, the vowel is closed in or trapped.
-When it is closed in, it can only say it’s short sound of /i/ like itch.
+The consonant, or letter “n,” is following the vowel “i.”
+Since the letter “n” is behind the vowel, the vowel is closed in or trapped.
+When it is closed in, it can only say it’s short sound of /i/ like in itch.

-Let’s look at a multi-syllable word, fantastic.
+Let’s look at a multi-syllable word, “fantastic.”
 This is a three-syllable word.
-First, we would want our students to divide this word, or scoop the syllables in this word; fan-tas-tic.
-Now, let’s look at each syllable starting with fan.
-The consonant n is behind the a, this makes the first syllable a closed syllable.
-Since the a is closed in or trapped, it makes the short sound of /a/ like apple.
+First, we would want our students to divide this word into the individual syllables, “fan-tas-tic.”
+Now, let’s look at each syllable starting with “fan.”
+The consonant “n” is behind the “a,” this makes the first syllable a closed syllable.
+Since the “a” is closed in or trapped, it makes the short sound of /a/ like apple.
 We pronounce this syllable as /f/ /a/ /n/.
-In the second syllable, tas, the consonant s is trapping or closing in the vowel a.
+In the second syllable, “tas,” the consonant s is trapping or closing in the vowel “a.”
 This means the a can only say it’s short sound of /a/ like apple.
 We pronounce this second syllable as /t/ /a/ /s/ and it is also a closed syllable.
-The same is true with the final syllable of tic.
-The consonant c is closing in or trapping the vowel i, so the i can only say it’s short sound of /i/ like itch.
-We would pronounce the final, closed syllable as tic.
+The same is true with the final syllable of “tic.”
+The consonant “c” is closing in or trapping the vowel “i,” so the “i” can only say it’s short sound of /i/ like in itch.
+We would pronounce the final, closed syllable as /t/ /i/ /c/.